-Our motivation and goals
+Our goals and achievements

-LEADS works on answering the demand of companies wishing to exploit the wealth of public data available on today's Internet.
+LEADS worked on answering the demand of companies wishing to exploit the wealth of public data available on today's Internet.
 Large IT-oriented companies can already crawl, store, and query large amounts of data in their own premises, giving them a key advantage.
 But small companies (SMEs) and companies that are not primarily on the Internet analytics business are also interested in taking advantage of Big Data.
 For instance, they may want to:

 - Analyze the Web graph to extract business intelligence based on their business specific needs;

 - Match some company-specific private data to a large quantity of public data;

 - Monitor in real-time public data evolution and detect trends, identify opinion leaders, etc.;